I have just been asked about the promotion of the 1974 feature film of Swallows and Amazons:

 About ten years later Puffin also bought out a copy of Coot Club and The Big Six, the series I worked on behind the camera at the BBC.
 I can remember getting the cast together for the shot of them on the Death and Glory – an old black boat.
 It was a happy time.

-I have to say I had forgotten that we had one of the boats at Puffin Books but the Swallow was used to publicise the film.
+I had forgotten that we had one of the dinghies at the Puffin Club event but remember going to the Commonwealth Institute.
 I found appearing on television could be rather more daunting than public appearances.
 We were once taken to the BBC television studios to appear, live, on Points West, the regional news programme that came under the Nationwide banner at the time.
 The designer had gone to a great effort and made a camp fire in the studio, but it felt weird sitting around it in our own clothes.
 I think the problem had been that the presenters had not actually read the book so were not in touch with the subject matter.
-Before we knew it the item had finished and we were whisked off again, home to bed no doubt.
-Being interviewed on the Radio was less scary although I broke into French once when being interviewed on Woman’s Hour.
+Before we knew it, the item was over and we were whisked off again, home to bed no doubt.
+Being interviewed on the radio was less scary although I broke into French once when being interviewed on Woman’s Hour.
 That scarred the presenter.

 I was deeply impressed by Robin as a director and I thought him far more talented than Claude Whatham, who had directed the movie.
 More than twenty years later I met up with Robin when I was working on a BBC natural history programme in South Africa called Global Sunrise.
 He arrived at Johannesburg International Airport having flown from the Kruger Park in a small passenger plane.
 They had been delayed by a terrible storm and I had ten minutes to get him onto the Friday night scheduled flight to Cape Town.
 It was a good thing I knew him.
 I saw him at a distance and shouted, ‘Quick, Robin!
 Run.’
 And we just made it through the gate in time, laughing about Animal Magic.
 He told me that the film he made at our house with me and my parrot was the very first he had ever directed.
 I never knew.